-- (c) selecting providers and vendors; - (d) critical incident reporting; - (e) member abuse and neglect prevention and reporting; - (f) being an employer, evaluating provider performance and managing providers; - (g) fraud and abuse prevention and reporting; - (h) performing administrative tasks, such as, reviewing and approving electronically captured visit information and timesheets and invoices; and - (i) scheduling providers and back-up planning. - (2) The member's MCO shall arrange for ongoing training for the member and his or her EOR upon request or if a support broker, through monitoring, determines that additional training is warranted. - H. Claims submission and payment: The member or EOR shall review and approve timesheets of the member's providers and invoices from the member's vendors to determine accuracy and appropriateness.
+- (c) selecting providers and vendors; - (d) critical incident reporting; - (e) member abuse and neglect prevention and reporting; - (f) being an employer, evaluating provider performance and managing providers; - (g) fraud and abuse prevention and reporting; - (h) performing administrative tasks, such as, reviewing and approving electronically captured visit information and timesheets and invoices; and - (i) scheduling providers and back-up planning. - (2) The member's MCO shall arrange for ongoing training for the member and his or her EOR upon request or if a support broker, through monitoring, determines that additional training is warranted. - H. Claims submission and payment: The [member or] EOR shall review and approve timesheets of the member's providers and invoices from the member's vendors to determine accuracy and appropriateness.
 No SDCB provider shall exceed 40 hours paid work in one work week per EOR.
 Timesheets must be submitted and processed on a two-week pay schedule according to the FMA's prescribed payroll payment schedule.
 The FMA shall be responsible for processing the member's timesheets and invoices for approved SDCB services and goods.
-[8.308.12.20 NMAC Rp, 8.308.12.20 NMAC, 2/16/2017] - 8.308.12.21 TERMINATION FROM ABCB PCS/CDIRECTED OR SDCB: The MCO may involuntarily terminate a member from the PCS/CDirected or the SDCB approach under any of the following circumstances.
+[8.308.12.20 NMAC Rp, 8.308.12.20 NMAC, 3/1/2017; A, xx/xx/xxxx] - 8.308.12.21 TERMINATION FROM ABCB PCS/CDIRECTED OR SDCB: The MCO may involuntarily terminate a member from the PCS/CDirected or the SDCB approach under any of the following circumstances. - A. The member, the member's authorized representative or his or her EOR refuses to follow NMAC rules, the MAD MCO policy manual, or his or her MCO policies after receiving focused technical assistance on multiple occasions and support from his or her care coordinator, PCS agency or FMA, which is supported by documentation of the efforts to assist the member.
+For purposes of this rule, focused technical assistance is defined as a minimum of three separate occasions where the member, authorized representative or his or her EOR have received training, education or technical assistance, or a combination of both, from the MCO, the FMA, the PCS agency or MAD. - B. There is an immediate risk to the member's health or safety by continued consumer direction or self-direction of services, i.e., the member is in imminent risk of death or serious bodily injury.
+Examples include but are not limited to the following: - (1) the member refuses to include and maintain services in his or her PCS/CDirected or SDCB care plan that would address health and safety issues identified in the member's CNA or challenges the assessment after repeated and focused technical assistance and support from program staff, the care coordinator, PCS agency or the FMA; - (2) the member is experiencing significant health or safety needs and, refuses to incorporate the care coordinator's recommendations into his or her IPoC or care plan, or exhibits behaviors that endanger him or her or others: - (3) the member misuses his or her SDCB budget following repeated and focused technical assistance and support from the care coordinator and the FMA, which is supported by documentation; - (4) the member expends his or her entire SDCB budget prior to the end of the care plan year; - (5) the member or authorized representative intentionally misuses the member's